 This comprehensive assessment is required for the completion of the generalist portion of the MSW program.
+This zero credit course is pass/fail.

-SOWK6591: Social Work Electives
+SOWK6591 : Social Work Electives

 Two or three elective topics will be offered each semester.
 Elective offerings will be assigned one or two credits.
 One-credit support classes offered as part of a concentration may be taken as electives by students completing other concentrations.
 Students may complete as many as desired during the course of their program.
 A certain number of credits are required for each student, which varies based on concentration.